wollmannbruno/blog/content/posts/2023/network-object-thy-name-is-contentious/index.md

 ### Not Just Hostnames

 The need for names in networking does not end with hostnames.
-Objects such as ACLs, VRFs, VLANs, route maps, prefix lists, class maps, etc., all require a name.
+Objects such as ACLs, VRFs, VLANs, route maps, prefix lists, and class maps all require a name.
 The convention I use for these is only slightly different than that of hostnames:

 - Characters drawn from the alphabet (A-Z), digits (0-9), and the underscore (_)
   - No blank or space characters